stolostron/bootstrap-ks/aks/README.md

-## AKS
+## Azure Kubernetes Service (AKS)

-This module can be used to install dependencies for AKS provisioning (the `az` cli), provision an AKS cluster, and destroy an aks cluster provisioned using this utility.
+This module can be used to install dependencies for Azure Kubernetes Service (AKS) provisioning (the `az` cli), provision an AKS cluster, and destroy an aks cluster provisioned using this utility.

 ### Getting Started
 *Optionally* run install.sh, this only works on MacOS and Fedora-based Linux instances.